dbtedman/postcss-prefixwrap/README.md

 In certain scenarios, you may only want `PrefixWrap()` to wrap certain CSS files.
 This is done using the `whitelist` option.

+> ⚠️ **Please note** that each item in the `whitelist` is parsed as a regular expression.
+This will impact how file paths are matched when you need to support both Windows and Unix like operating systems which use different path separators.

 ```javascript
 PrefixWrap(".my-custom-wrap", {
     whitelist: ["editor.css"],